Minimal flame-like emblem representing human authority, ethical judgment, and stewardship at the core of the CortexForge Oracle governance framework.

 They are afraid of it doing one thing too much.

 Most failures in intelligent systems do not occur because automation was inaccurate — they occur because it was unchecked.
 When stopping conditions are vague, authority becomes blurred.
 When authority is blurred, accountability collapses.This section exists to remove ambiguity entirely.Automation Termination Boundaries prove that autonomy is conditional, limited, and revocable by design.
-They demonstrate that restraint is not an afterthought — it is foundational.What This GuaranteesWith Automation Termination Boundaries in place, organizations can rely on the following guarantees:
+They demonstrate that restraint is not an afterthought — it is foundational.What This Guarantees- Automation cannot proceed beyond defined limits, regardless of confidence

 - No autonomous action can cross into protected human judgment domains